CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-Training records are tracked and maintained by the CivicActions Information Security Office.
+Training records are tracked and maintained by the CivicActions' Security Office.
 Records are maintained permanently.

 ## CM: Configuration Management